-Y_i is the actual category of the ith observed sample (0 or 1).
+Yi is the actual category of the ith observed sample (0 or 1).

-$P(Y_i = y_i)$ is the predicted probability that the outcome Y_i is equal to y_i .
+P(Yi = yi) is the predicted probability that the outcome Yi is equal to yi.

-The goal of the likelihood function is to maximize this probability, that is, to find the model parameters $\beta_0, \beta_1, \ldots, \beta_k$, that make the probability of observing the data the highest.
+The goal of the likelihood function is to maximize this probability, or more specifically, to find the model parameters $\beta 0$ , $\beta 1, \ldots, \beta k$ , that make the probability of observing the data the highest.
 Usually, for the convenience in calculation, the natural logarithm of the likelihood function is taken, resulting in the log-likelihood function: